Dog Corner

 Conclusion

-How to stop a dog from marking outside?
-If you are asking the same question right now, you should read the whole page once again.
+How do I stop a dog from marking outside?
+If you are asking the same question right now, you should read the whole page again.
 We have provided you with all the things you need to know.
-This is a time-consuming process and it can take weeks, depending on a dog and multiple other factors.
-But, if you really don’t like the behavior you can change it.
+This is a time-consuming process, and it can take weeks, depending on the dog and multiple other factors.
+But if you really don’t like the behavior, you can change it.
 Perhaps you will even have fun teaching your dog not to do this.

 • How To Take a Selfie With a Dog?